Facebook Pixel

 • The number of transfers or withdrawals per month is limited

-• Interest is often compounded monthly or annually instead of daily
+• Lenders often compound interest monthly or annually instead of daily.

-Certificates of Deposit – Much like a savings account, a certificate of deposit, or CD, is when your bank holds your savings over a fixed term at higher interest rates.
-The main difference is you will be penalized for withdrawing money before the agreed term is up.
+CDs are like savings accounts where the bank keeps your money for a set time with higher interest rates.
+You will face penalties for withdrawing money before the agreed term is up.
 Typically, the longer the term, the higher the rate.

 Advantages: